Get a quote on Business Insurance

 After a storm, Flood Insurance will pay for the cost of removing debris from your property.

-In addition to the coverage provided by the NFIP, excess flood insurance coverage is available from insurers on the private market.
+In addition to the coverage provided by the NFIP, excess flood coverage is available from insurers on the private market.
 If you need higher limits of coverage beyond the NFIP limits, you can purchase excess coverage from a private insurer.
 Excess coverage can also provide business income insurance for flood.
 This can compensate your business for lost profits, as well as wages and operating expenses while your business is unable to operate.

 There are a number of common exclusions included in Commercial Flood Insurance:

 - Damage caused by moisture, mildew, or mold that could have been avoided by the property owner

 - Damage caused by sewer or drain backup unless caused the backup was caused by flood